phylum-dev/phylum-analyze-pr-action/README.md

 ## Prerequisites

 The GitHub Actions environment is primarily supported through the use of a Docker image.
-The pre-requisites for using this image are:
+The prerequisites for using this image are:

 * Ability to run a [Docker container action][container]
   * GitHub-hosted runners must use an Ubuntu runner